How to Start Using Beebole

 Beebole's dashboard displays breadcrumbs in the top left corner that show you exactly where you are located and the path you took to reach that location.
 You can click the entities that appear in breadcrumbs to be taken to their screen.

-Click here to read more about using Beebole on your mobile device.
+Check our mobile application documentation to read more about using Beebole on your mobile device.

 Choosing the best entity hierarchy for your organization